Making a successful transition from team member to new leader.

 - Completion of Pre-course work

-This program meets all requirements for L-280 Followership to Leadership established by the National Wildfire Coordinating Group (NWCG).
+This program meets all requirements for L-280 Followership to Leadership certification standard established by the National Wildfire Coordinating Group (NWCG).

 The Department of Homeland Security has approved this program for use with SHSP and UASI grant funds.